Midhunmiyu/Midhunmiyu/README.md

 # 💫 About Me:
-Iam currently working as a Freelancer
+Iam currently working as a Software Developer in Amrita School For Sustainable Futures

 ## 🌐 Socials: